myEric/Mmanager/README.md

 }
 ```

-Then run a `composer update` on the server.
+Then run a `composer update` .

 ## Usage
-In a controller file, add
+In a CodeIgniter controller file, add these lines

 ```
 <?php  if ( ! defined('BASEPATH')) exit('No direct script access allowed');

 require_once('vendor/autoload.php');
-use Mmanager\Welcome as Welcome;
+use Mmanager\Persistence\Adapter\CodeIgniter\CIQuery;
-use Mmanager\Greetings as Greetings;
+use Mmanager\Domain\Repository\CustomerRepository;

 ```